MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy-to-the-cloud.md

 ## Prerequisite

-Before you can deploy your project code to cloud, complete the resource provision step.
+Before you can deploy your project code to cloud, complete the [resource provision](provision-in-the-cloud.md) steps.

 ## Deployment